jerodriguezs/jerodriguezs.github.io/_pages/research.md

 ## Working Papers and Ongoing Research

-- Elite Universities and Top Positions in the Public Sector: Evidence from Chile.
+- Elite Universities and Top Positions in the Public Sector (Job Market Paper).

 - The Effect of School Counselors on Middle and High Schools Discipline.

+- Types of Spending and Schools' Value Added [with G. Elacqua, A. Jaimovich, and I. Munevar].
+  *with G. Elacqua, A. Jaimovich, and I. Munevar*

 - Mining and Energy Industries' Pollution Effects on School Students' and Teachers' Outcomes.
 Evidence from Chile.